Blue shift (politics): Background

 The phenomenon was first identified by Edward Foley of Ohio State University in 2013.
 He found that Democratic candidates are significantly more likely to gain votes during the "canvass" period, which is the votes counted after election night.
 This asymmetry has not always existed; in the 20th century, as recently as the 1996 United States presidential election, Republicans and Democrats were both able to cut their opponents' leads during the canvass period.
 Foley conjectured that the 2002 enactment of the Help America Vote Act accelerated the pronounced asymmetry of the blue shift phenomenon, because it required states to allow provisional ballots to be cast.

-He later found that the variation in the size of the blue shift is positively associated with the number of provisional ballots and the Democratic partisanship of the state in question.
+He later found that the variation in the size of the blue shift is positively associated with the number of provisional ballots and Democratic partisanship of the state in question.
 The growth in the persistent blue-shifted overtime vote began with the 2004 United States presidential election.
 However, Foley has stated that political scientists have not fully "pinned down causality" of this phenomenon.
 Foley did not find that mail-in or absentee votes favored either party.

 As results are tabulated on election night, smaller and more rural jurisdictions have fewer ballots to tabulate, so can complete reporting faster.
 Thus, early results often lean conservative as larger counties take their time to process ballots.
 One notable instance of this occurring was the 2010 California Attorney General election.
 Republican Steve Cooley was up by several points with Los Angeles and Alameda counties, two of the state's largest, scheduled to report most of their ballots around midnight.
 In order to meet evening newscasts, Cooley declared victory at 11 pm, but continuing results from the urban counties led to the race being declared too close to call by most media outlets, and Cooley ultimately losing to Democrat Kamala Harris by 0.7 percentage points.

 States vary in their rules for processing mail-in ballots.
 While some require they be received by the elections office by election day, others allow them to arrive later and still be counted, provided they are postmarked by election day.
 Some states allow ballots to be processed as they are delivered, while some force elections offices to wait until election day to verify signatures and open envelopes.
 These factors can influence the difference between the vote that is announced on election night and that counted later.